 Maryland Drug Lawyer

 A misdemeanor or felony drug conviction can have a lasting negative impact on your life.
 In Maryland, possession alone can lead to four (4) years in prison and $25,000 in fines.
 Legal consequences of distribution, manufacture, and trafficking are even more severe.
 If you have been arrested for a drug crime in Maryland, consult a Maryland drug lawyer as soon as possible to protect your constitutional rights.
-A drug attorney in Maryland can explain your legal options and begin building your defense.
+A skilled criminal defense attorney in Maryland can explain your legal options and begin building your defense.

-How a Maryland Drug Lawyer Can Help
+How a Maryland Attorney Can Help with Controlled Substance Charges

-An experienced Maryland drug lawyer can represent clients facing drug charges in the Baltimore and Washington areas.
+An experienced local lawyer can represent clients facing drug charges in the Baltimore and Washington areas.
 Look for a drug defense attorney with the knowledge and resources to build a defense against drug offenses, including misdemeanors such as first offense marijuana possession and felony drug crimes such as possession with intent to distribute, distribution, and manufacture of a controlled dangerous substance (CDS).
-Possible defenses to Maryland drug charges include illegal search and illegally obtained evidence, arranging a plea to a reduced charge, or negotiating sentencing options such as probation before judgment, which can allow the defendant to eventually have the charge expunged from their record.
+Possible defenses to drug charges include illegal search and illegally obtained evidence, arranging a plea to a reduced charge, or negotiating sentencing options such as probation before judgment, which can allow the defendant to eventually have the charge expunged from their record.

 Penalties for Drug Crimes in Maryland